 I have seen the same slide yet again.
-It keeps following me in tweeter, LinkedIn and Facebook.
-Ok, not in Facebook, I have deleted my account.
+It keeps following me on Twitter, LinkedIn and Facebook.
+OK, not on Facebook, I have deleted my account.
 It says: Old organization, new organization.
 Old power to new power.
 Power goes from hierarchical to distributed.
 Communication from silos to networks.
 Top down to bottom up.
 Top down to distributed.
 Command and control to empowerment.
 And another few more.

 Have you seen that slide?
 If not, your Sabbatical sounds wonderful.

 The beauty of this all-purpose-slide is that it will accept lots of labels: agile, future of work, change, transformation, and of course, digitalization.
 It is like a renewable energy product, a perfect idea recycling, multi-use, multi-purpose, prêt-à-porter management.

 This obligatory stop on ‘the new world that is coming to us ’ serves well as a tool for conversations .
 And this is good.
 The slight problem is that 90% of the talkers are proficient at talking but not many have a clue as to how on earth all that is going to be implemented.
 Small detail.